-- (18) Chain of Title Requirements.
-A Debt Buying Company shall identify and maintain the name, address, and dates of ownership of the originating creditor and all subsequent owners up to and including the Certified Company for each account within a portfolio that is purchased.
-The intent is to have each subsequent Certified Company maintain an accurate listing for chain of title on debts purchased after certification.
-This Certification Standard shall only apply to accounts purchased by the company after it obtains certification.
-This is not a retroactive requirement on accounts purchased prior to certification. - (19) Representations & Warranties.
-A Debt Buying Company shall use commercially reasonable efforts to negotiate the inclusion of the following representations and warranties in purchase agreements: - (a) Seller is lawful holder of the accounts; - (b) Accounts are valid, binding, and enforceable obligations; - (c) Accounts were originated and serviced in accordance with law; and - (d) Account data is materially accurate and complete. - (20) Resale.
-A Debt Buying Company shall not sell any consumer accounts: - (a) Where outstanding written and non-duplicative consumer requests for verification of the debt pursuant to the FDCPA (15 USC 1692g) have not been responded to in writing; - (b) That have been identified as being created as a result of identity theft or fraud; - (c) Without conducting reasonable due diligence on the purchaser; and - (d) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company with the exception that the purchaser need not be a Certified Party.
+- (19) Representations & Warranties.
+A Certified Company shall use commercially reasonable efforts to negotiate the inclusion of the following representations and warranties in purchase agreements: - (a) Seller is lawful holder of the accounts; - (b) Accounts are valid, binding, and enforceable obligations; - (c) Accounts were originated7 and serviced in accordance with law; - (d) Account data is materially accurate and complete; and - (e) Any account that was the subject of a consumer dispute while owned by the seller has been responded to or validated. - (20) Sale Restrictions.
+A Certified Company shall not sell any consumer accounts: - (a) When the company does not have access to Original Account Level Documentation on the accounts; - (b) When the consumer has communicated (written or verbal) to the company that he or she disputes the validity or accuracy of the debt or has requested verification of the debt pursuant to FDCPA 15 USC 1692g.
+However, this restriction may be lifted if, after receiving the communication, the company confirmed the validity of the debt through the use of Original Account Level Documentation and provided the consumer the results of such confirmation; - (c) When the account has been settled-in-full or paid-in-full; - (d) When the account has been identified as having been created as a result of identity theft or fraud; - (e) Without conducting reasonable due diligence on the purchaser, including but not limited to reviewing: (i) the purchaser's financial strength, (ii) the data security measures the purchaser has adopted to preserve the integrity of Consumer Data, (iii) adverse information concerning the purchasing company and the purchasing company's principals, and (iv) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system against the purchasing company in the prior two years; and - (f) To a non-Certified Company without terms and conditions contained in the sales agreement requiring the purchaser of the accounts to meet or exceed the standards of a Certified Company with the exception that the purchaser need not be a Certified Party.